DOMjudge/domjudge/doc/manual/config-advanced.rst

 more judgedaemons there.

-Although each judgedaemon process will be bound to one single CPU core, shared use of other resources such as disk I/O might still have effect on run times.
+Although each judgedaemon process will be bound to one single CPU core, shared use of other resources such as disk I/O typically still has an effect on run times.
+Therefore we recommend running a single judgedaemon per physical machine for contests where precise timing is important.

 Multi-site contests
 -------------------